-The Best Ankle Braces for Basketball [Mild, Medium and Severe Sprains – 2018 Edition]
+The Best Ankle Braces For Basketball [Mild, Medium And Severe Sprains]

 Table of Contents

 In basketball, one of the most frequently diagnosed injuries are ankle sprains and it’s also one of the most severe .
 Players who sprain their ankle may require several weeks to recover, or in worst case scenarios, even months.

 We’ve already talked about basketball shoes to add a little bit more support.
 However, if you’ve had reoccurring ankle injuries or you’re just an OG who wants to keep hooping into your fifties, using external support such as an ankle brace can help you to stay better protected.